-- Audio protocol (Windows only): select the audio protocol that you wish to use.
-The ASIO driver offers some increased performance in relation to the Direct X drivers. - Audio driver: here, select the driver corresponding to the sound menu that you wish to use. - Sampling frequency: here, choose the sampling frequency among those offered in your sound menu.
-Note that a high sampling frequency will demand increased processor performance on your computer. - Latency (on Windows only, with Direct X protocol): here, you can configure the optimal audio latency as it relates to performance of your sound card.
-Be careful with this setting, as a latency setting that is lower than your system can support can cause unwanted artefacts in the sound. - Configuration panel (on Windows only with ASIO protocol): this button opens your audio card's configuration panel, if it is available. - Fader control: here, choose the fader control mode of the instrument.
-With linear control, the mouse is moved vertically to assure the fader rotation; with circular control, the mouse must trace an arc around the fader in order to modify the knob position on screen.
+- Audio device type: (Windows only): select the audio protocol that you wish to use.
+The ASIO driver offers some increased performance in relation to the Direct X drivers. - Device: here, select the driver corresponding to the sound menu that you wish to use. - Sample rate: here, choose the sampling frequency among those offered in your sound menu.
+Note that a high sampling frequency will demand increased processor performance on your computer. - Audio buffer size: here, you can configure the optimal audio latency as it relates to performance of your sound card.
+Be careful with this setting, as a latency setting that is lower than your system can support can cause unwanted artefacts in the sound. - Show this device's... (on Windows only with ASIO protocol): this button opens your audio card's configuration panel, if it is available.